 In the refining industry, an aqueous base such as sodium hydroxide or ammonia is employed fulfilling the purpose.
 Although its effectiveness and the low cost of fresh caustic are the reasons for its widespread use, the aqueous base especially sodium hydroxide always causes some problems.
 Such as spending many caustic materials, and discarding lots of hazardous waste.
 So environmental agencies around the world have tightened the regulations aimed at controlling its disposal.
 Solid bases merge as an ideal alternative to the aqueous bases to overcome the environmental and economic problems.
 The report concerning solid base is mostly concentrate in mercaptan oxidation, these solid bases selected from the group consisting of magnesium, nickel, zinc, copper, aluminum, iron oxides and mixtures thereof.
 However the report concerning solid base on removal of hydrogen sulfide was hardly consulted.

-This paper reports the effect of factors of preparation for the solid base on removal of hydrogen sulfide at ambient temperature.
+we will the effect of factors of preparation for the solid base on removal of hydrogen sulfide in oil industry at ambient temperature.

 Thus selecting the optimum factor of preparation for the solid base on the removal of hydrogen sulfide in light oil.

 The activated carbon was calcined at high temperature for 6h, then impregnated with a aqueous solution of some alkalic materials at ambient temperature.
 The saturated activated carbon was filtrated in vacuum for period of time, then dried period of time at special temperature.

 Petroleum ether(boiling point 90—120℃) was used as experimental oil with 800—1000μg/g hydrogen sulfide